 Kayne Anderson Closed-End Funds File 2022 Annual Reports

-/EIN News/ -- HOUSTON, Jan.
-26, 2023 (GLOBE NEWSWIRE) -- KA Fund Advisors, LLC (“Kayne Anderson”), which serves as the adviser to Kayne Anderson Energy Infrastructure Fund, Inc. (NYSE: KYN) and Kayne Anderson NextGen Energy & Infrastructure, Inc. (NYSE: KMF) announced today that copies of each fund’s annual report for the fiscal year ended November 30, 2022, are available online at www.kaynefunds.com.
+HOUSTON, Jan.
+26, 2023 (GLOBE NEWSWIRE) -- KA Fund Advisors, LLC ("Kayne Anderson"), which serves as the adviser to Kayne Anderson Energy Infrastructure Fund, Inc. KYN and Kayne Anderson NextGen Energy & Infrastructure, Inc. KMF announced today that copies of each fund's annual report for the fiscal year ended November 30, 2022, are available online at www.kaynefunds.com.
 To request a hard copy of these reports, free of charge, please call 877-657-3863 or email cef@kaynecapital.com.

 This press release shall not constitute an offer to sell or a solicitation to buy, nor shall there be any sale of any securities in any jurisdiction in which such offer or sale is not permitted.
 Nothing contained in this press release is intended to recommend any investment policy or investment strategy or consider any investor's specific objectives or circumstances.
 Before investing, please consult with your investment, tax, or legal adviser regarding your individual circumstances.